getantidote/getantidote.github.io/_sections/06-options.md

 ### kind:defer

 The `kind:defer` option defers loading of a plugin.
 This can be useful for plugins you don't need available right away or are slow to load.
-[Use with caution][deferred-init].
+[Use with caution](https://github.com/romkatv/zsh-bench#deferred-initialization).

 Example: